Skip to main content

 Beans

-Beans are a common source of protein in Nigerien cuisine.
-They are often cooked in stews, soups, or sauces, and can also be eaten as a side dish.
-Different varieties of beans are used, including cowpeas, black-eyed peas, and kidney beans.
+Beans are a go-to source of protein in Niger, cooked into stews, soups, and sauces or served on the side.
+Cooks use several kinds, including cowpeas, black-eyed peas, and kidney beans.

 Grilled Meat